Filling Out and Submitting Form I-130 for Sibling of a U.S. Citizen

 If USCIS approves the application, it will send you a notice and then forward the case to the National Visa Center (NVC) for further processing.
 Your sibling can expect to later receive communications from the NVC and/or consulate, and after the priority date has become current, to attend a visa interview there.
 See "Consular Processing Procedures" for more information on this procedure.

-If your immigrating sibling is living in the U.S. and (by some miracle) is eligible to adjust status here, the next step after the priority date becomes current is to file an I-485 application for adjustment of status.
+If your immigrating sibling is living in the U.S. and (by some miracle) is eligible to adjust status here, he or she can file an I-485 application for adjustment of status with the I-130, or later.
 Your sibling can expect to be called in for an interview at a USCIS office.
 See "Adjustment of Status Procedures" for more information.